Alluxio/alluxio/docs/en/Security.md

 ### Master Configuration
 In order to enable a particular user to impersonate other users, the Alluxio master must be configured to allow that ability.
-The master configuration property required is: `alluxio.master.security.impersonation.<USERNAME>.groups` .
+The master configuration properties are: `alluxio.master.security.impersonation.<USERNAME>.users` and `alluxio.master.security.impersonation.<USERNAME>.groups`.

-You can specify the comma-separated groups of users that the `<USERNAME>` is allowed to impersonate.
+For `alluxio.master.security.impersonation.<USERNAME>.users`, you can specify the comma-separated list of users that the `<USERNAME>` is allowed to impersonate.
 The wildcard `*` can be used to indicate that the user can impersonate any other user.
-For every user allowed to impersonate other users, this property must be specified on the master.
 Here are some examples.

+- `alluxio.master.security.impersonation.alluxio_user.users=user1,user2`
+    - This means the Alluxio user `alluxio_user` is allowed to impersonate the users `user1` and `user2`.
+- `alluxio.master.security.impersonation.client.users=*`
+    - This means the Alluxio user `client` is allowed to impersonate any user.

+For `alluxio.master.security.impersonation.<USERNAME>.users`, you can specify the comma-separated groups of users that the `<USERNAME>` is allowed to impersonate.
+The wildcard `*` can be used to indicate that the user can impersonate any other user.
+Here are some examples.

 - `alluxio.master.security.impersonation.alluxio_user.groups=group1,group2`
     - This means the Alluxio user `alluxio_user` is allowed to impersonate any users from groups `group1` and `group2`.
 - `alluxio.master.security.impersonation.client.groups=*`
     - This means the Alluxio user `client` is allowed to impersonate any user.

+In order to enable impersonation for some user `alluxio_user`, at least 1 of `alluxio.master.security.impersonation.<USERNAME>.users` and `alluxio.master.security.impersonation.<USERNAME>.groups` must be set (replace `<USERNAME>` with `alluxio_user`).
+Both parameters are allowed to be set for the same user.

 ### Client Configuration
 If the master enables impersonation for particular users, the client must also be configured to